-Smooth formed (surfaces not to receive a form liner finish) and finished surfaces measured over a length of 5 feet shall not be out of plane by more than 1/8 inch.
-The rear face of the panel shall be screeded to eliminate open pockets of aggregate and surface distortions.
+Smooth formed (surfaces not to receive a form liner finish) and finished surfaces measured over a length of 10 feet shall not be out of plane by more than 1/4 inch.

 The front face of all panels shall receive a structural concrete stain.
 Form release agents and curing compounds used for the facing panels shall comply with the requirements of Revision of Sections 601 and 708, Structural Concrete Stain.
 The color shall be as indicated on the plans.